DaveAldon/Room-Service-React-Native/README.md

 Demonstration of the Room Service library in React Native.

+# WARNING - ROOM SERVICE WENT OUT OF BUSINESS AND IS COMEPLTELY DEFUNCT

+This repo now better serves as more of an example of getting React Native to work with more node leaning libraries.

 ### About

-Room Service is a "multiplayer" React State management library that helps build real-time collaboration services.
-[Check out its website here](https://www.roomservice.dev/).
+Room Service was a "multiplayer" React State management library that helped build real-time collaboration services.
+[Their old website was here](https://www.roomservice.dev/).

 ![](repo-images/demo.gif?raw=true)